 Read More: How to Change Cell Color Based on Date Using Excel Formula

-This method shows how you can apply excel conditional formatting to selected cells based on another column.
+This method shows how to apply Excel conditional formatting to selected cells based on another column.

-Here, I have formatted the cells and highlighted the products which were delivered after the expiration date.
+Here, I have formatted the cells and highlighted the products that were delivered after the expiration date.

 Follow these steps for applying this solution: